 If approved, DEQ would begin receiving new fee revenue by July 1, 2019.
 This will help address the forecasted $1.2 million - $1.5 million deficit in the Hazardous Waste Program for the 2019-21 biennium.
 The increased revenue will allow DEQ to maintain positions.
 No new positions are included in this rulemaking.

-The proposed fees will ensure DEQ continues implementing the state’s federally authorized hazardous waste program.
+The proposed fees will ensure DEQ continues implementing the state’s federally authorized Hazardous Waste Program.

 How will DEQ know the rule addressed the need?